pegasystems/pega-helm-charts/charts/backingservices/charts/srs/README.md

     # Set srs.srsStorage.basicAuthentication.enabled: true to enable the use of basic authentication to your Elasticsearch service whether is it running as an internalized or externalized service in your SRS cluster.
     basicAuthentication:
       enabled: true
-    # To configure basic authentication or TLS-based authentication to your externally-managed Elasticsearch service in your SRS cluster, uncomment and add the parameter details: srs.srsStorage.esCredentials.username and srs.srsStorage.esCredentials.password.
+    # To configure basic authentication or TLS-based authentication to your externally-managed Elasticsearch/OpenSearch service in your SRS cluster,
+    # uncomment and add the parameter details: srs.srsStorage.authCredentials.username and srs.srsStorage.authCredentials.password
+    # Auth Credentials added under authCredentials field which supports both Elasticsearch and OpenSearch credentials.
+    # authCredentials:
+    #   username: "username"
+    #   password: "password"
+    # for your externally managed Elasticsearch cluster.
+    # uncomment and add the parameter details: srs.srsStorage.esCredentials.username and srs.srsStorage.esCredentials.password for your externally managed elasticsearch cluster.
+    # esCredentials will be deprecated in future releases, please switch to authCredentials.
     # esCredentials:
     #   username: "username"
     #   password: "password"